elixir-lang/elixir/lib/elixir/pages/Naming Conventions.md

     some_map = %{this_is_a_key: "and a value"}
     is_map(some_map)

 Aliases, commonly used as module names, are an exception as they must be capitalized and written in `CamelCase`, like `OptionParser`.
-For aliases, capital letters are kept in abbreviations, like `ExUnit.CaptureIO` or `Mix.SCM`.
+For aliases, capital letters are kept in acronyms, like `ExUnit.CaptureIO` or `Mix.SCM`.

 Atoms can be written either in `:snake_case` or `:CamelCase`, although the convention is to use the snake case version throughout Elixir.